PowerLoom/docs/docs/build-with-powerloom/devnet/FAQs.md

 ### Where can I find documentation on Snapshotter Configs and Computes?
 You can find the documentation for Snapshotter Configs and Computes here.
 The pooler computes and config files are found in [snapshotter-computes](https://github.com/PowerLoom/snapshotter-computes/tree/eth_uniswapv2) and [snapshotter-configs](https://github.com/PowerLoom/snapshotter-configs/tree/eth_uniswapv2).

 ### What is RPC?
-What RPC services are recommended for use?
 In blockchain, RPC (Remote Procedure Calls) nodes allow users and apps to interact with the blockchain without network details.
 The RPC Helper simplifies the data extraction process from the blockchain state and generates snapshots.

-It contains helper functions that handle retry and caching logic, making it easier for developers to build their use cases efficiently.
+### What RPC services are recommended for use?
 You can use any Ethereum Mainnet RPC provider, such as Infura, Alchemy, or Quicknode.
 Remember that your choice may depend on your specific use case and RPC usage requirements.

 ### What types of OS can I use to run the Snapshotter node?
 You can use the macOS, Linux, or Windows to run the Snapshotter node.
 For more details on setting up and running the node, visit [here](https://docs.powerloom.io/docs/build-with-powerloom/devnet/getting-started).

-### What is a burner wallet and how do I generate one for myself and what security measures should I consider?
+### What is a burner wallet and how do you generate one?
-A burner wallet is a single-use wallet account designed for temporary transactions.
+A burner/disposable wallet is a type of cryptocurrency wallet that is designed for temporary use.
 Burner wallets are often used for small transactions or events where security and long-term storage are not priorities.

 **Note:** Please do not use your NFT minting wallet to run the Snapshotter lite node.
 The safest approach is to generate and assign a burner wallet using tools like [Vanity-ETH](https://vanity-eth.tk/) and [Powerloom Burner Wallet Generator](https://snapshotter-dashboard.powerloom.network/burner)

-Once generated, make sure you assign your burner wallet to your Snapshotter dashboard.
+### What security measures should I consider when creating a burner wallet?
 When creating a burner wallet, prioritize security by managing private keys securely, limiting funds stored, performing offline transactions, regularly backing up data, ensuring a secure environment, using trusted sources, considering multi-signature wallets, and staying informed about security practices.

 ### How do I deploy my Snapshotter node once the environment is configured?
-After configuring the environment variables, setup the powerloom_deploy codebase by running the `bootstrap.sh` command in the terminal.
+After configuring the environment variables, set the powerloom_deploy codebase by running the `bootstrap.sh` command in the terminal.
 Developers may use different shells, such as bash or zsh.

 **Note**: This is a one-time step that resets the `powerloom_deploy` codebase to the latest version of the `devnet` branch.
 After completing this one-time setup, you'll be ready to dive into the codebase and start building amazing data applications!